Coronavirus at Work: Frequently Asked Questions

 Are states providing updates on COVID-19?

 Almost every state has created a specific resource page addressing COVID-19 for its residents, and the few that don't have information available on their Department of Labor or official state website.
-Learn what your state is doing about COVID-19.
+Visit our State Guidance page to learn what your state is doing about COVID-19.

 How can I stay informed?

 Paychex will continue to monitor the situation as it develops.
 Visit our online resource center and the resources provided by governmental agencies (i.e. CDC, OSHA, WHO, etc.) for more information.